A RETRO CONNECTION PUZZLE

 // Block Types

 Every block is built from two halves.
 Blue halves conduct blue.
 Red halves conduct red.
-Mixed halves conduct both.
-Metallic wildcard blocks bridge both blue and red to their adjacent blocks.
+Gray halves are conversion material.
+A double-gray block becomes a light-gold wildcard that participates in both blue and red networks independently.

 • Blue & red halves conduct their own color